BCG Alternative

 Boston Consulting Group stands as one of the "Big Three" management consulting firms alongside McKinsey and Bain, generating $12.3 billion in revenue in 2023.
 Founded in 1963 by Bruce Henderson, BCG pioneered strategic frameworks like the growth-share matrix that categorized business units as "Stars," "Cash Cows," "Question Marks," or "Dogs."

-Yet companies increasingly question whether BCG's traditional consulting model delivers the best outcomes for their investment.
+Companies increasingly question whether BCG's traditional consulting model delivers the best outcomes for their investment.

 The process optimizes for relationship-building and brand recognition, not necessarily the best solution to the specific problem.
+BCG positions itself as "more creative than McKinsey and more seasoned than Bain" while maintaining comparable compensation structures.

 Teams know exactly what the client wants to hear during the pitch phase.
 They've seen the RFP, attended the briefings, and shaped their presentation accordingly.
 This creates what economists call Goodhart's Law: when a measure becomes a target, it ceases to be a good measure.